System Prompt Modes

 Comparison Table

-ModeBehaviorConflict RiskControl LevelKeeps Default Prompt
+ModeBehaviorConflict RiskControl LevelKeeps System Prompt

 PrependAdds your prompt before systemMediumMedium✅ Yes